Relative enumerative invariants of real nodal del Pezzo surfaces: Introduction

 \section{Introduction}

 Welschinger invariants of real rational symplectic four-folds \cite{W1} provide an invariant count of real rational pseudo-holomorphic curves in a given homology class.
 In particular, for real del Pezzo surfaces, Welschinger invariants count real rational algebraic curves in a given divisor class that pass through a generic conjugation-invariant collection of points with a given number of real points among them, and this count depends neither on the variation of the point constraints, nor on the variation of the surface in its deformation class (see \cite{IKS3}).
-In \cite{W2}, J.-Y.Welschinger suggested "relative" invariants of real rational symplectic four-folds in the presence of a homologically trivial smooth real loop in the real part of the four-fold.
-These invariants are not pure in the following sense: to achieve the invariance with respect to the variation of point constraints and deformations, one has to count not only real rational curves tangent to a given curve, but also cuspidal curves, reducible curves, and curves with imposed tangency conditions at the fixed points.
+In \cite{W2}, J.-Y.Welschinger suggested a ``relative" version that works in the presence of a smooth surface with boundary selected inside the real part of a real rational symplectic four-fold.
+His relative invariant deals with real rational curves tangent once to the boundary of this surface, and to achieve the invariance with respect to the variation of point constraints and deformations, one has to count not only curves tangent to this boundary, but also cuspidal curves, reducible curves, and curves with imposed tangency directions at the fixed points.

-In this paper, we introduce {\it pure relative enumerative invariants} for real nodal del Pezzo surfaces (that is, del Pezzo surfaces containing a real $(-2)$-curve $E$): our invariants count (with signs) real rational curves that are tangent to $E$ at {\it all their intersection points}.
-First, such a count and its invariance were observed in \cite[Corollary 4.1]{IKS2} in the enumeration real rational curves disjoint from $E$, in which case the invariant can be expressed via absolute Welschinger invariants.
-In the symplectic setting, a development of this observation to a count of real pseudo-holomorphic curves that intersect a number of disjoint $(-2)$-curves transversaly (at imaginary points) was achieved by E. Brugall\'e \cite[Theorem 3.6]{Br}, also by showing that his invariant is a combination of absolute Welschinger invariants.
+We introduce relative enumerative invariants of different nature that take place for the real rational surfaces $\Sig$ containing a unique smooth real $(-2)$-curve $E\subset \Sig$ and satisfying $K_\Sig C<0$, for any other irreducible curve $C\subset\Sigma$, and $K_\Sig^2>0$.
+In Introduction, we call them for brevity real nodal Pezzo surfaces.
+Our invariants count (with signs) real rational curves that are tangent to $E$ at {\it all their intersection points}.
+First, such a count and its invariance were observed in \cite[Corollary 4.1]{IKS2} in the enumeration of real rational curves disjoint from $E$, in which case the invariant can be expressed via absolute Welschinger invariants.
+In the symplectic setting, a development of this observation to a count of real pseudo-holomorphic curves that intersect a number of disjoint $(-2)$-curves transversaly (at imaginary points) was achieved by E. Brugall\'e \cite[Theorem 3.9]{Br}, also by showing that his invariant is a combination of absolute Welschinger invariants.

 The development we suggest in this paper is two-fold: we extend the above cited result from \cite{IKS2} to counting curves through real collections of points containing any amount of pairs of complex conjugate points and, overall, to divisor classes that have nonzero intersection with $E$.
 In the case of real nodal del Pezzo surfaces of degree $\ge2$, the invariance of the count that we introduce takes place unconditionally (Theorem \ref{t2}, Section \ref{invariance_statements}).
 For real nodal del Pezzo surfaces of degree $1$, the situation is unequal: on one hand, as we show in Section \ref{non-invariance} for some divisor classes the invariance fails; on the other hand, as we show in Section \ref{invariance_statements}, it takes place under certain restrictions on the divisor class (see Theorems \ref{t4p} and \ref{cor1}).
 All our relative invariants remain constant in generic (global) variations of nodal del Pezzo surfaces (Theorem \ref{t1}).